lchenfei/IS_VS/README.md

 The code reproduces the results in Table 1.

 ----------------------------------------------------------------------
-A. Reproducing Table 1 (R-based methods, excluding ECL)
+A. Reproducing Table 1 (All Methods Excluding ECL)
 ----------------------------------------------------------------------

 All R-based methods are implemented in the `R_methods` folder.